-a.
-Candidates are referred to the Exam Regulations located on the website of the University Registrar.
+Students are referred to the Exam Regulations located on the website of the University Registrar.

-7. Requirements for Graduation
+7. Requirements for Graduation\

-To qualify for the degree of Bachelor of Applied Science (B.A.Sc.) in engineering, in the FEAS, a student must, at the end of not more than six calendar years from date of first registration in the Faculty:
+To qualify for the degree of Bachelor of Applied Science (B.A.Sc.) in engineering, in the FEAS, a student must, at the end of not more than six active (but not necessarily consecutive) calendar years from date of first registration in the Faculty:

-- a. have passed all the courses required in the First Year program; - b. have passed all courses required by the department in which she or he is registered; - while registered in their engineering program, have passed courses whose units total is not less than the minimum required by the department in which he or she is registered and each course may be counted only once; - d. have achieved an Engineering Cumulative Grade Point Average (ECGPA) of 1.6 or higher: - e. have successfully completed field and technical excursions required by the department in which he or she is registered; - f. have passed the English Proficiency Test; - g. have satisfied the minimum curriculum content specified by the CEAB in each content category;
+- a. have passed all the courses required in the First Year plan; - b. have passed all courses required by the academic plan in which they are registered; - while registered in their engineering program, have passed courses whose units total is not less than the minimum required by the program in which they are registered and each course may be counted only once; - d. have achieved an ECGPA of 1.6 or higher; - e. have successfully completed field and technical excursions required by the program in which they are registered; - f. have passed the English Proficiency Test (for Classes 2022 and earlier).
+Note: students who have not passed the English Proficiency Test as of Fall 2019 will be required to take APSC 199 (English Proficiency for Engineers). - g. have satisfied the minimum curriculum content specified by the CEAB in each content category;

 A student who has not completed the degree program in six years will normally be required to withdraw.
-An extension will normally be granted to students who have completed, or are working on an Internship, Exchange, or are enrolled in a Dual Degree program, or have received accommodation through the Queen's Disability Services office due to a disability.
-If a student is allowed to continue, on successful appeal of this regulation, his/her program of study will be reviewed by the Department and the Faculty.
-Extra courses may be required to permit completion of the degree program within an agreed time limit.
+An extension will normally be granted to students who have completed, or are working on an Internship, Exchange, or are enrolled in a Dual Degree program, or have received accommodation that requires a lighter course load through the Queen's Accessibility Services, or through academic advising.
+If a student is allowed to continue, on successful appeal of this regulation, their program of study will be reviewed by the Department and the Faculty.
 As a result of the review, possible changes to the student's required program will include but not be limited to the following:

-- Courses which have changed significantly in content may have to be retaken. - Additional courses which have been added to the degree program may be required for graduation. - Courses which are no longer part of the degree program may not count toward the degree.
+- Courses which have changed significantly in content may have to be retaken. - Additional courses which have been added to the academic plan may be required for graduation. - Courses which are no longer part of the academic plan may not count toward the degree.

-8. Scholarship
+8. Scholarships and Awards

-To be eligible for scholarship awards, a student must take in one session all the courses, including electives, prescribed for the year of the program in which he or she is registered.
+- a.
+To be eligible for scholarship awards, a student must take in one session all the courses, including electives, prescribed for the year of the program in which they are registered.
 An exception will be made if any of these courses have been completed previously with a grade of C- or higher.
-In that event other courses of equivalent total weight and approved by Operations Committee for scholarship purposes must be added to the student's program.
-Substitutions granted under Regulation 2e are also acceptable.
+In that event other courses of equivalent total weight and approved by FEAS Faculty Board Committee for scholarship purposes must be added to the student's program.
+Substitutions granted under Regulation 2e are also acceptable. - b.
+To be eligible for the Dean's Scholars list, a student must achieve a combined term GPA of 3.5 or higher while taking 16.1 units or higher per term.
+If granted, a Dean Scholars ruling will be added to the student's academic transcript.